qd-seg/quickdraw/src/api/README.md

 - Only one user is able to run predictions on a single compute instance at the same time
 - Only one compute instance can exist at a time (this should be easily changeable)
 - The variables that have to manually be changed in `flask_helpers.py` will need to come from the frontend, or somewhere else
-- You must manually start and stop the Compute instance now (to save compute credits).
-Ideally this would be done automatically